 The Aid and Attendance benefit can help an eligible veteran or widowed spouse live at home for as long as possible while still receiving the care he or she needs and protecting hard-earned assets.
 In addition, depending on your specific circumstances, planning can help you double or triple the time you can afford to live in an assisted living facility, while at the same time preserving Medi-Cal eligibility if a future nursing home stay is needed.

 You deserve to have someone who focuses on these issues to assist you in evaluating your situation and helping you maximize your assets and income for the longest period of time.
+Please contact us if you have questions about these new rules, or if you would like to discuss whether you or a loved one could qualify for VA pension benefits.
 Our founder, attorney Julianna Malis, is accredited by the Veterans Administration and available to meet with you to discuss the benefit and your options.
 Contact us today to schedule a personal meeting with Julianna.